RWE Innovation Centre – CCU project TAKE-OFF

 CCU project TAKE-OFF

 Using carbon dioxide (CO2) as a raw material and thus avoiding CO2 emissions is a key concept behind the “ALIGN-CCUS” pilot project, which came to an end in November 2020, and the successor project “TAKE-OFF”, which began in January 2021.
 Whereas in ALIGN-CCUS, the goal of RWE Power, Mitsubishi Power Europe and Asahi Kasei was the production of dimethyl ether (DME) from captured CO2, electricity and water, TAKE-OFF goes a step further.
 It aims to provide an efficient means of producing aviation fuel from DME in an additional process stage.
 The research plant for DME manufacture at the RWE Innovation Centre in Niederaussem produced DME for the first time at the time of commissioning in June 2020.
+After a reconstruction of the TAKE-OFF plant in June 2024 and using a new catalyzer, Methanol from CO2 and Hydrogen as educt for aviation fuel was synthesized.

 The new process